OpenTechSchool-Brussels/generative-art-with-processing/Getting-to-know-your-canvas.markdown

 }
 ```

 Whatever code you'll put there (drawing something, changing a color, calling other functions etc. etc.), it'll be executed when you press a key.
 Now of course, you'll want to have more precision in the selection of the key.
 That requires some stuff we'll see later on in the workshop (even more that the emphase here is more on generative art than interactive art, that last part will be for another workshop!).
 One function that you can call by the press of a button that will be pretty useful is the `saveFrame(nameOfFile)` function.
 The name says it all: it save the frame as a picture in a file you decide the name of.
+These files are in your sketch directory, easily accessible from your Processing window by clicking on the menu *Sketch* -> *Show Sketch Folder*.

 For instance, if you want to save what is displayed on your Processing window each time you press a key:

 ```java
 void keyPressed() {